You may be familiar with statistical significance, but now, we’re here to talk about cascading significance.

 If you’ve ever spent time actually tracking the outcome of your decisions, you’ll see that you’re wrong more often than you’re right.
 When we looked at the outcomes of 330 marketing tests we ran at Ladder, we had a failure rate of 57%.

-The industry average failure rate is worse at 85%!
+The industry average failure rate in marketing is worse at 85%!

-How do we still make a data-driven decision when we don’t have enough data?
+How do we still make a data-driven decision in marketing when we don’t have enough data?

 My solution?
 Cascading Significance.

-Cascading Significance means starting with your gut decision then building your confidence in the decision over time by actively gathering data.
+Cascading Significance in marketing means starting with your gut decision then building your confidence in the decision over time by actively gathering data.

 Done correctly, you’ll get all the benefits of being scientific and data-driven without sacrificing the speed of making gut decisions.